-Last week my writing routine (and income) took a major hit.
-Getting cut from my puppies.about.com site and getting cut or fired, in effect told you’re not wanted or needed, is pretty dang high on the suck-isity scale but BLEEDING IS GOOD FOR WRITERS — and by extension, bleeding is good for pets (figuratively speaking, of course!).
+Eleven years ago, my writing routine (and income) took a major hit when the powers-that-be canceled my contract writing for the site I created, then called Puppies .About .com.
+Getting fired, told you’re not wanted or needed, is pretty dang high on the suck-isity scale but BLEEDING IS GOOD FOR WRITERS — and by extension, bleeding is good for pets (figuratively speaking, of course!).

 Anything truly beautiful and worthy of our passion has the power to cut.
 And anyone truly open to change and growth must be willing to sacrifice for their art–and yes, bleed.